 The answer here is simple.
 Forget all the fancy promotional stuff – only go with the tried and true players.
 As a crypto exchange, many companies in this space are not subject to the same stringent regulations as your typical stock broker.
 Therefore, many little-known crypto exchanges can be very shady or poorly capitalized.
 There has been a number of instances where crypto exchanges (and their founders) have even pulled exit scams.

-As a newcomer trying to buy your first bitcoin or fraction of a bitcoin, the only exchanges you should even consider are the established brands with openly public CEOs such as Bitstamp, Kraken, and Coinbase (RefLink).
+As a newcomer trying to buy your first bitcoin or fraction of a bitcoin, the only exchanges you should even consider are the established brands with openly public management teams such as Bitfinex, Bitstamp, Kraken, and Coinbase.
 Before you spend time to start registering an account and pass KYC, make sure to check if your country of residence is eligible for buying/selling cryptocurrency on that particular exchange.
 Eligibility for your jurisdiction will depend on where the particular exchange is incorporated and whether or not they have the legal compliance to work with customers in your country.

 Also, always make sure the URL is correct, in order to avoid phishing sites pretending to be those exchanges.